open-education-hub/operating-systems/content/chapters/io/lab/content/pipes.md

 Imagine there's a literal pipe between any 2 adjacent commands in the image above where data is what flows through this pipe **in only a single way**.
 This is why the `|` operator in Bash is called pipe and why the syscall is also named `pipe()`.

-his type of pipe is also called an **anonymous pipe**, because it cannot be identified using a name (i.e. it is not backed by any file).
+This type of pipe is also called an **anonymous pipe**, because it cannot be identified using a name (i.e. it is not backed by any file).
 The data written to it is kept in a circular buffer inside the kernel from where it can be then read by the child process.
 This is faster than writing data to a file, so we achieve both our [initial goals](#pipes).

 ## Practice: Find the Right ~~Hole~~ File Descriptor

-Navigate to `support/pipes/anonymous_pipes.c`.
+Navigate to `support/pipes/anonymous_pipe.c`.
 Compile and run the code.
 In another terminal, use `lsof` to see: